You never want to find yourself stuck on the side of the road with steam pouring from under the hood.

 Your car's log book will recomend intervals for when your radiator system should be flushed, It is usually suggested that you have your system flushed every two years or 40,000 km’s whichever comes first.
 However, your engine size, local seasons, the age of your existing coolant, and the amount of km's driven all affect how often you should replace the coolant in your radiator.

-At Auto Stop, we offer a full 65 point safety check for free as part of any minor, major or log book service on your vehicle.
-This includes inspecting the level and condition of coolant in your system and the written report will tell you if we feel a radiator flush, coolant replacement or any repairs are advised to maintain the safety and performance of your vehicle.
+At Auto Stop, we offer a full 65 Point Vehicle Inspection Report for free as part of any minor, major or log book service on your vehicle.
+This includes inspecting the level and condition of coolant in your system and the written report will tell you if we feel a radiator flush, coolant replacement or any repairs are advised to maintain the performance of your vehicle.

 What happens if I postpone a radiator flush?